makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

       all these metrics now behave as expected, ie there is no Scale Collapse and norms are decreasing with increasing accuracy
 * Comparing trends between GPT and GPT2-small reveals a different story
-  * all four metrics increase when going from GPT to GPT2-small, ie they are larger for the higher-quality model
+  * all four metrics increase when going from GPT to GPT2-small
-    (higher quality since GPT2-small was trained to better data) and smaller for the lower-quality model, when the number of layers is ﬁxed
+    * ie larger metrics for the higher-quality model (higher quality since GPT2-small was trained to better data) and smaller for the lower-quality model, when the number of layers is ﬁxed
   * This is unexpected
   * we can perform model diagnostics, by separating α ^ into its two components
-    * α and λ max, and examining the distributions of each.
-In doing so,
+    * α and λ max, and examining the distributions of each
     * => we see additional examples of Scale Collapse and additional evidence for Correlation Flow
 * We next examine the Spectral norm in GPT versus GPT2-small.
 In Fig. 6a,